pfalcon/pycopy/docs/reference/glossary.rst

     MCU
         Microcontroller.
 Microcontrollers usually have much less resources than a full-fledged computing system, but smaller, cheaper and require much less power.
-MicroPython is designed to be small and optimized enough to run on an average modern microcontroller.
+Pycopy is designed to be small and optimized enough to run on an average modern microcontroller.

     memory allocation